 Historically, it was generally believed that prenuptial and postnuptial agreements somehow “encouraged” couples to divorce.
 Only in the 1970s did prenuptial and postnuptial agreements begin to be recognized legally by a number of states.

 Today, however, these agreements are common.
-Most people acknowledge that the married couples who create postnuptial agreements are realistic and practical.
+Most people acknowledge that married couples who create postnuptial agreements are realistic and practical.

 Although California places some reasonable restrictions on postnuptial agreements, the state’s divorce courts reliably and routinely honor postnuptial agreements that are legally valid.